Benji19967/uzh_vamr_vo_pipeline/README.md

 ## Conventions

-Points are stored as __column vectors__ to facilitate the matrix multiplications in the linear algebra.
+Points are stored as __column vectors__ to facilitate linear algebra matrix multiplications.

 __Notation__: